ishmael07/NYC-High-School-Discord-Bot/README.md

 Welcome to the NYC High School Discord Bot!

+Invite Bot To Your Server Here!: coming soon :)

 This was created for the main purposes of:
 - the NYC High School Discord Server
 - Informing Prospective Students of NYC